Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 13th-ranked team ERA across all league pitching staffs (4.15).
+- The Cubs' 4.09 team ERA ranks 13th among all MLB pitching staffs.

-- The Cubs allow the ninth-fewest home runs in baseball (70 total, one per game).
+- Cubs pitchers combine to allow 72 home runs (one per game), the fifth-fewest in baseball.

-- The right-hander's last appearance came on Saturday against the San Francisco Giants, when he threw 6 2/3 innings, surrendering two earned runs while giving up six hits.
+- His most recent appearance was on Thursday against the Pittsburgh Pirates, when the left-hander tossed six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.